Challenge Trophy Camporee location?

 Who attends the CTC?

 Everyone is welcome to attend the Challenge Trophy Camporee regardless of district, council, region or country of origin.
 We normally have at around 7 different BSA Councils and Canadian Troops attend the CTC.
-In 2016 we hope to have the first Girl Scout Troop attend the 18th CTC.
+In 2016 we had the first Girl Scout Troop attend the 18th CTC.

 Webelos, Troops & Venturers may attend for the weekend.